computej/fdte_2_1_indep/README.md

 ## Installation:

-To run, simply download this repository using the "Clone or Download" menu, extract its contents to a new folder, and open `index.html` in a your browser.
+To run, simply download this repository using the green "Code" menu, extract its contents to a new folder, and open `index.html` in a your browser.

 ## Known Issues: